chris-james-git/polysplit/README.md

 ## Contributors

+Original fork (GreedyPolygonSplitter, EdgePair, Cut, GeometryFactoryUtils and GeometryUtils):

-Developed by: Gediminas Rimša
+* Developed by: Gediminas Rimša

-Sponsored by: Incentergy GmbH
+* Sponsored by: Incentergy GmbH

+Additional work (RandomPolygonSplitter, RandomSplitterGeometryFactoryUtils)

+* Developed by: Chris James
+* Inspired by: Darafei "Komяpa" Praliaskouski
+* Dependency authors: Jason Altschuler (KMeans) and all JTS contributors.

 **Contributions are welcome!**